Pyro Scene

 Advection

 These parameters describe how components of the simulation behave in the flow of gases.
-For example, the unburned fuel can be carried along by the gases, which can lead to a larger explosion when ignition is delayed.
-Various calculation methods are also available for the simulation.
+For example, the unburned Fuel can be entrained by the gases, which can lead to a larger explosion during delayed ignition.
+In addition, various calculation methods are available for the simulation.

 2025